 We would recommend that AHP lever up to a 50% debt/total capital financial position.
 The advantages to such a financial capital structure is that the return on equity increases from 31.8% to 37.6% and the earnings per share to the equity holder rise 7.2% from $3.18 to $3.41.
 While we are not in the position to calculate a discounted cash flow or dividend stream, we can estimate the stock price by applying the same P/E ratio of 1980 to the EOY 1981 under the varying scenarios.
 At the 50% debt level, the stock price would gain by 7.2% more than if AHP maintained their current capital structure.
+This analysis gives us the upper limit on the growth of the stock price.
+Since the stock will become increasingly risky as AHP acquires additional debt, investors may not be willing to apply the same PE ratio.
+Under our recommendations, AHP will move closer to Warner’s debt structure.
+By applying Warner’s PE ratio to AHP’s 1981 EPS, it would predict a stock price of $23.57.
+This price can be treated as a lower limited, since debt ratio is not the only factor that effect the PE ratio.
+In the past, the market has rewarded AHP’s strengths with higher than industry average PE ratios.

 Under simple Modigliani-Miller assumptions, the capital structure should not affect the value of the company.
-When one factors in the tax benefits of using debt (tax deductability of interest), than the use of leverage becomes apparent.
+When one factors in the tax benefits of using debt (tax deductibility of interest), than the use of leverage becomes apparent.
 An illustration of this is a review of the Dupont ROE formula.
 In shifting to a 50% debt/total capital position, the profit margin declines from 12.0% to 10.5% due to the loss of interest income, rise in interest payments from $2.3m to $87.8m, and the decrease of taxes by approximately $55m.
 Asset turnover is unchanged since neither sales nor total assets have been changed.
 However, the decline in the shareholder equity base causes an increase in the financial leverage ratio from 1.59x to 2.15x.
 This more than compensates for the decline in profit margin.
 The net result is that shareholders return on equity rises from 31.8% to 37.6%.
 As long as the market does not view the change in capital structure and use of debt to be an indicator of significant increase of company risk, than we would expect that shareholders are better off with the levered position.
+This return on equity can be seen as two competing forces.
+The first is the addition of funds available for debt and equity holders that will no longer be paid to the government in taxes.
+The second effect is the increased riskiness of the stock.
+This increased risk will have to carry additional return for investors to continue to hold the stock.

 How might American Home Products implement a more aggressive capital structure policy?
 What are the alternative methods for leveraging up?